78186 Intellectual Property and Traditional Knowledge

 Strategy 1: Students’ Preparation for Learning

 Students’ preparation, analysis and reflection are central to the learning in this subject.
 To ensure that each module provides the most effective learning experience, students complete prescribed reading and attempt prescribed questions before moving on to the next module.
 There is considerable reading required for this fast changing area and students need to ensure they allocate time to ‘make sense’ of the materials for each module and test their understanding by reflecting on and considering their responses to the questions for discussion in each module (see Canvas).
-In addition, recent cases, news reports, video clips and topical podcasts will also be posted to Canvas and also discussed in seminars.
+In addition, recent cases, news reports, video clips and topical podcasts will also be posted to Canvas and also discussed in online sessions.
 All learning resources including readings, module questions and other online sources are available on Canvas.

 Strategy 2: Online participation